Modern Art and Black Study

-Copeland's research interests are reflected by his course offerings, which have ranged from an introductory survey focused on Euro-American modernisms and their global entanglements to the graduate seminar “Appropriation (North and South),” conceptualized in collaboration with leading South African critic Athi Mongezeleli Joja.
-In addition, Copeland has served as primary advisor for dissertations exploring: the tension between primitivism and cosmopolitanism in twentieth-century African American painting; the third world guerilla as a model for American performance artists in the long 1970s; early 21st-century Chinese art’s literal and figurative haunting by socialist realist aesthetics; the intersection of the racial and the ecological in nineteenth-century Francophone Caribbean visual culture; and the politics of death in black South African visual and performing arts both during and after apartheid.
+Copeland's research interests are further reflected by his course offerings, which range from an introductory survey focused on Euro-American modernisms and their global entanglements to the graduate seminar “Visual Study after Intersectionality.”
+In addition, Copeland has served as primary advisor for dissertations exploring: the tension between primitivism and cosmopolitanism in twentieth-century African American painting; the third world guerilla as a model for American performance artists in the long 1970s; early 21st-century Chinese art’s literal and figurative haunting by socialist realist aesthetics; the intersection of the racial and the ecological in nineteenth-century Francophone Caribbean visual culture; and the politics of death in post/apartheid black South African visual and performing arts.
 Alongside his work as a teacher, critic, editor, scholar, and administrator, he has co-curated exhibitions such as Interstellar Low Ways (with Anthony Elms), and co-organized international conferences like “Afro-Pessimist Aesthetics” (with Sampada Aranke).

-An alumnus of the Whitney Independent Study Program, Copeland received his PhD from UC Berkeley in 2006; prior to arriving at Penn, he taught at Northwestern University for 15 years.
-His work has received support from the American Council of Learned Societies, l’École des Hautes Études en Sciences Sociales in Paris, the Georgia O'Keeffe Museum Research Center for American Modernism, and the Hutchins Center for African and African American Research at Harvard University.
-He currently serves on the Curatorial Board of Iceberg Projects, the Board of the International Consortium of Critical Theory Programs, and the Board of Directors for the Terra Foundation for American Art.
-In 2019, his contributions to the field were recognized by the High Museum of Art with the David C. Driskell Prize in African American Art and Art History.
-Currently, he is Andrew W. Mellon Professor at the National Gallery of Art in Washington, D.C.
+Copeland is an alumnus of the Whitney Independent Study Program (Critical Studies, ‘02-03) who received his PhD from the University of California, Berkeley in 2006.
+Prior to arriving at Penn, where he is also Secondary Faculty in Africana Studies, he taught at Berkeley as well as at Northwestern University in Evanston, IL.
+His work has received support from the American Council of Learned Societies, l’École des Hautes Études en Sciences Sociales in Paris, the Georgia O'Keeffe Museum Research Center for American Modernism, the Hutchins Center for African and African American Research at Harvard University, and the Terra Foundation for American Art where he now serves on the Board of Directors.
+The High Museum of Art recognized Copeland’s contributions to the field with the David C. Driskell Prize in African American Art and Art History in 2019, the same year that then-Dean Elizabeth Cropper appointed him 2020-2022 Andrew W. Mellon Professor at the National Gallery of Art in Washington, D.C.